 When I returned to the workforce (and started working with other humans in close quarters toward common goals), I resumed the practice of some skills and cultivated other skills in new ways.

-In addition to attending meetings and being held accountable for revenue and expenses, I now have the privilege of helping several people grow careers that are fulfilling and meaningful.
-One of the strong women I work with recently asked me, within the context of her performance and our team's changing focus, "How have you dealt with all the changes?"
+In addition to attending meetings and being held accountable for revenue and expenses, I also helped several people grow fulfilling, meaningful careers.
+One of these strong women I worked with asked me (regarding her performance and our team's changing focus), "How have you dealt with all the changes?"

-We work in an extremely fast-paced web-based environment, where technology and market forces can conspire overnight to change fundamentals in our business.
-And we have a company culture of moving with the changes.
+I worked in an extremely fast-paced web-based environment where technology and market forces can conspire overnight to change fundamentals in our business.
+Our company culture is moving with the changes.
 It's what we do.
-But my colleagues question caught me off guard.
+But my colleague’s question caught me off guard.
 I can't remember what I said at the time, and I wasn't satisfied with my answer.

-The truth is I have no idea, because I don't know any other way but change.
+The truth is I have no idea.
+Because I don't know any other way but change.

 Step 1: Freak Out

 When I was a bank teller in college, one of my managers used an easy phrase to disarm us in any panic situation.
 When we'd go to her in a tizzy over a cranky customer or a miss-keyed deposit, desperate to know: